arduino/docs-content/content/arduino-cloud/01.guides/04.micropython/content.md

 ## Programming the Board

 Here is the example code to copy and paste into your program.
-It connects your device to Arduino IoT Cloud over WiFi.
+It connects your device to Arduino Cloud over Wi-Fi®.

 ```python
 from machine import Pin